bbilger/jrestless/README.md

 # {"statusMessage":"up and running"}
 ```

+### Fn Project Usage Example

+A very good example of how to use JRestless on Fn Project can be found here: https://github.com/fnproject/fn-jrestless-example

 ## Modules
 JRestless is split up into multiple modules whereas one has to depend on the \*-handler modules, only. [jrestless-aws-gateway-handler](aws/gateway/jrestless-aws-gateway-handler) is probably the most interesting one.